Share the page

 Partner countries

-This innovative program combines technical assistance and financial support for 11 countries on 4 continents: Albania, Argentina, Costa Rica, Djibouti, Indonesia, Mexico, Morocco, Nigeria, North Macedonia, Sri Lanka, and Tunisia.
+This programme combines technical assistance and financial support in 11 countries across four continents: Albania, Argentina, Costa Rica, Djibouti, Indonesia, Mexico, Morocco, Nigeria, North Macedonia, Sri Lanka, and Tunisia.

 See also the press release: PEEB Cool kicks off to boost energy-efficient, climate-resilient buildings in 11 countries